imapsync/imapsync/README.md

      --usecache          : Use cache to speed up the sync.
      --nousecache        : Do not use cache.
 Caveat: --useuid --nousecache creates duplicates on multiple runs.
-     --useuid            : Use UIDs instead of headers as a criterium to recognize messages.
+     --useuid            : Use UIDs instead of headers as a criterion to recognize messages.
 Option --usecache is then implied unless --nousecache is used.